*Please note: Melissa works Wednesdays and Fridays, and other days by prior arrangement.

 Melissa enjoys making a positive difference in people’s lives by supporting and empowering them to improve their mental, emotional and physical health and wellbeing.
 Having worked for many years with university students, she is also well versed in the needs of students, as well as university systems.

-Melissa uses evidence-based treatments that are tailored to the individual.
+Melissa uses evidence-based treatments tailored to each individual.
 She draws from Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT) and compassion focused therapy.
+She has also trained in the Gottman method of couples counselling.
 Her special interests include mindfulness techniques and the intersection between nutrition and mental health.

 In her life outside of work, Melissa is a busy partner and mother of two.
 She tries (sometimes successfully!) to make space to get to the gym, practice yoga and meditate.
 She loves to travel and be in nature and has trekked the Kokoda Track in PNG and the Overland Track in Tasmania.
 Melissa has a warm, understanding and calm personality.
 Her friendly disposition, humour and non-judgemental approach will quickly make you feel at ease.